Cold snap taking a toll on B.C.'s Anna's hummingbirds | CBC News

 The Anna's is one of five hummingbird species in B.C., but the only one that doesn't migrate in winter.

-Anna's breeding season begins in January, which is another reason people with sugar water hummingbird feeders need to pay close attention in the coldest months, so good intentions don't end up hurting the birds.
+The breeding season for the Anna's hummingbird begins in January, which is another reason people with sugar water hummingbird feeders need to pay close attention in the coldest months, so good intentions don't end up hurting the birds.

-"You need to be really diligent about keeping those feeders from freezing," said McQuillan.
+"You need to be really diligent about keeping those feeders from freezing," McQuillan said.

 Freezing feeders can also harm hummingbirds by changing the concentration of sugar to water.

-"Ice excludes sugar, which means that the remaining mixture gets more and more concentrated," said Moran.
+"Ice excludes sugar, which means that the remaining mixture gets more and more concentrated," Moran said.
 "And the reason this is a bit of a problem is because then when it's really cold, they need to find water to dilute that.
 And if all the water's frozen, there's no free water around."

 McQuillan says it's best to position your feeder in a protected place, out of the elements and close to your home.